 - This needs to include both policy and funding commitments outside of the forward estimates period.

 - Funding needs to be made available for water foresight, water research and water climate models.

-- The utilisation of the United Nations global water security framework is a valid approach.
+- Utilisation of the United Nations global water security framework is a valid approach.

 - We need a bipartisan “Water Security for all Australian” strategic statement to focus both Government and Industry.

-- The statement should set long-term strategic goals for water security for all Australians.
+- Statement should set long-term strategic goals for water security for all Australians.

 A possible “Water Security for all Australians Statement”.